ManIK191/PRODIGY_WD_01/README.md

 ##Overview

-This project is a landing page developed as part of my Web Development internship with Prodigy InfoTech.
-It serves as a visually appealing introduction to the VeloZephyr brand, showcasing a unique car collection.
+This website is designed to provide an interactive and visually appealing platform for browsing and purchasing jerseys.
+It utilizes HTML, CSS, and JavaScript to deliver a seamless user experience across various devices.

 ##Technologies Used

+HTML
+CSS
+JavaScript
-HTML CSS JavaScript Swiper.js (for the image carousel)
+Swiper.js (for the image carousel)

 ##Features